ahmedfgad/GeneticAlgorithmPython/docs/source/gann.md

 This section discusses the functions in the `pygad.gann` module.

 ### `pygad.gann.validate_network_parameters()`
 Validates the parameters passed to the constructor of the `pygad.gann.GANN` class.
-If at least one an invalid parameter exists, an exception is raised and the execution stops.
+If at least one invalid parameter exists, an exception is raised and execution stops.

 The function accepts the same parameters passed to the constructor of the `pygad.gann.GANN` class.
 Please check the documentation of such parameters in the section discussing the class constructor.